-Calgary Young People’s Theatre is proud to present our exciting line up of Fall and Winter Classes as part of Season 26: All Growed Up!
+Calgary Young People’s Theatre is proud to present our exciting line up of Fall and Winter Classes as part of Season 27!
 Join us as we explore exciting theatrical techniques and skills through various dramatic exercises and games.
 Our classes provide a unique opportunity for kids to build confidence and team work skills all while having FUN!

 Opportunities for youth ages 4-17.